aldebaranzbradaradjan/rml/README.md

 * Better functions declaration (ability to return values)

-* Rework the rapid access syntax to get rid of the need for the $ macro and :f32 :string etc syntax
+* Rework the rapid access syntax to get rid of the need for the $ and :f32 :string etc syntax

+* Extend import logic (multiple imports per file, global import at root node)

+* Better text node (with font support)

 * Add an Image node type